 The oversight/program advisory committees provide an important collaboration among the program administrators, faculty, and students, and experienced professionals, educators, and potential employers.
-The primary focus of the business and management, and technology program committees is to provide UoNA with a real-world view for academic planning and implementation of program activities.
-Although the purpose of each committee is advisory, its members perform an invaluable service to UoNA in the currency of its curricula, applied learning approach, and recommendations for future directions.
+The primary focus of the business and management, technology, and undergraduate program committees are to provide UoNA with a real-world view for academic planning and implementation of applied learning activities.
+Although the purpose of each committee is advisory, its members perform an invaluable service to UoNA, providing insight on the currency of its curricula, learning approaches, and recommendations for future directions.

-The external members provide guidance to the University's programs by offering their perspective in the following areas:
+The external members provide guidance to UoNA by offering their perspective in the following areas:

-- Current development and emerging trends in the fields of business and technology. - Identification of change in the national and local labor markets that may affect employment potential for graduates and students of our current and proposed programs. - Opportunities for faculty in-service training and/or professional development. - Participation in UoNA strategic planning, policy development and to provide oversight that will lead to enhancements in operations and our curriculum. - The development of external partnerships necessary to provide for expanded student experiences and career opportunities. - Assist in providing public awareness of the university, its mission, its goals, and highquality programs.
+- Current development and emerging trends in the fields of business and technology. - Identification of changes in the national and local labor markets that may affect employment potential for graduates and students of current and proposed programs. - Opportunities for faculty in-service training and/or professional development. - Participation in UoNA strategic planning, policy development and oversight that will lead to enhancements in operations and curricula. - The development of external partnerships necessary to advance student experiences and career opportunities. - Assist in providing public awareness of the university, its mission, its goals, and highquality programs.

-Professionals, educators, and potential employers of business and technology organizations from our local and national communities and appropriate area industries and institutions who possess diverse experience and expertise, comprise the external members.
+Professionals, educators, and potential employers of business and technology organizations from our local and national communities and appropriate area industries and institutions who possess diverse experience and expertise, comprise the external membership.
 These advisors are complimented by UoNA administrators, faculty, and student members.
-The committees meet at least twice annually and are committed to excellence in education.
+The committees meet at least annually and are committed to excellence in education.